matthewocando/pHirstChemECar/README.md

 # pHIRST CHEM-E-CAR STOPPING MECHANISM
 ## DATA COLLECTION

-The script `pressure-sensor.ino` is an arduino script that takes pressure data from the **Sparkfun Qwiic MicroPressure Sensor**, and sends it live through a COM port to which it is connected.
+The script `pressure-sensor.ino` is an arduino script that takes pressure data from the **Sparkfun Qwiic MicroPressure Sensor**, and sends it live through a COM port to which the arduino is connected.
 When uploaded, pins **A4** and **A5** serve as **SDA** and **SCL** lines respectively.

-The script `p_readout.py` provides a GUI for plotting the pressure data live.
-This data is saved to `pressure-data.csv` by default. `pressure-data.csv` should be deleted or renamed at the start of a new experiment.
+The script `p_readout.py` provides a GUI for collecting pressure data live.
+The GUI provides a live pressure readout, as well as a timer.
+THe `START` button begins data collection, while `STOP` halts it.
+Pressure data is recorded in approximately 100ms intervals.
+Data is automatically saved to a .csv after the `SAVE` button is pressed.
+The .csv name can be specified in the text entry field next to the save option.

 The script can also use _polynomial regression_ to fit a polynomial curve to the data.
+Note that this has been removed temporarly, and will be added when needed.

 ## IMPORTANT NOTES